 Reading word by word while keeping track of progress.

 We saw a 21.2% reduction in the amount of time taken to read text using Augmenta11y.
 It was also observed that 85.7% of the students found the OpenDyslexic font helpful and 76.9% of them preferred to have a yellow background to the text.

 We also presented a poster at India HCI 2018 – an ACM SIGCHI conference and will be publishing this research as a paper at the 9th International Conference on Computer Communication and Informatics (ICCCI 2019) in the HCI track.

-In March 2019, after five months in beta – Augmenta11y launched worldwide officially!
+- March 2019: After six months in the beta – Augmenta11y launched worldwide officially!